R Excel Tutorial: How to Read and Write xlsx files in R

 Reading Specific Columns using read_excel

-In this section, we are going to learn how to read specific columns from an Excel file using R. Note, here we will also use the read.xlsx function from the package xlsx.
+In this section, we will learn how to read specific columns from an Excel file using R. Note that we will also use the read.xlsx function from the package xlsx.

 • Save